A New Kind of Implementation Journey

 Mistakes and modifications can be quickly spotted and change rapidly made.
 Also, bringing people from different divisions within the business together to develop a single business solution represents a significant shift from previous thinking.

-- The focus in the selection process is on selecting a system that closely meets business needs.
-The budget and implementation plan should also focus on implementing a vanilla system as soon as possible.
+- The team’s focus, in the beginning, is on selecting a system that closely meets the business’s The budget and implementation plan should also focus on implementing a vanilla system as soon as possible.
 This focus will control costs but also enable the business to start realising benefits quickly – while allowing solutions to improve through further iterations.

-- Business processes must align with the standard functionality in the system, instead of spending a lot of money and time on replicating the old ways of working.
+- Ensure business processes align with the standard functionality in the system, instead of spending a lot of money and time on add-ons to replicate the old way of working.

 - With a robust solution based on standard functionality, changes should only happen where there are business-critical gaps.
-These should be formally documented and signed off before any modifications are carried out.
+Gaps should be formally documented and signed off before you carry out any modifications.

-- Shorter, more focused timescales make it easier for management to engage in the process.
+- By introducing shorter, more focused timescales make it easier for management to engage in the process.
 They can see when the new system should start delivering business benefit within their area of responsibility.

 - By implementing the base system, then developing the solution iteratively and by focusing on business-critical processes defined at the start of the process, the overall solution should be simple to test and easy to adopt.

-If you would like to find out more, contact us today for an initial, no-obligation discussion about how we can help you and your business deliver your vision for the future on +44 (0) 1282 463710.
+To find out more about working with us, contact us today for a no-obligation discussion about how we will help you and your business.